jkrilov/TerraformAzureActionTemplate/README.md

 ### super-linter.yml

 This is a Linter created by GitHub which is capable of checking code in multiple languages.
+This is helpful for generic templates that may be used with any language.
 More information and configuration options can be found [here](https://github.com/marketplace/actions/super-linter).

 ## Terraform Docs